 In Excel, we often need to copy a worksheet to another workbook without formulas with VBA.
 We can use both the context menu and VBA for this.
 Today, we will discuss how to copy a worksheet to another workbook using VBA.
 We will use our VBA codes to copy single sheets and multiple worksheets.

-2 VBA Examples to Copy Excel Worksheet to Another Workbook without Formulas
+Copy Excel Worksheet to Another Workbook without Formulas Using VBA: 2 Examples